Ayrshire Scotland -

 he also paid quiet tribute at the war memorial

-erected in Hastings Square, commemorating
+erected in Hastings Square, Darvel, commemorating

-their lives in France, and who did not return.
+their lives in Euope, and who did not return. |

 Robert is seen